Emanuel A. Fronhofer

 CNRS researcher at the Institut des Sciences de l'Evolution de Montpellier (ISEM; UMR5554; University of Montpellier, France) |

-PhD Thesis.
+MEME M2, 2024.
 Univ.
-Montpellier, France (co-supervision with V. Dakos & O. Kaltz).
-Jhelam studies the evolution of dispersal and other life-history traits in host-parasite metapopulations.
+Montpellier, France (co-supervised with Jhelam Deshpande).
+Camila studies the joint evolution of virulence, dispersal and resistance in spatially complex host-parasite metapopulations.

 alumni